TEACHING NOTES----------------------------------------------------------------------

 1. The overall perspective from which one sees and interprets the world.

-2. collection of beliefs about life and the universe held by an individual or a group.
+2. A collection of beliefs about life and the universe held by an individual or a group.
 In both senses also calledWeltanschauung.

 [Translation of German Weltanschauung.]